alosmad/bikesharing/README.md

-Module 15
+# Module 15
 NY Citibike analysis for Des moines project

-Overview of the analysis: Explain the purpose of this analysis.
+**Overview of the analysis:**
 The analysis has the purpose of having data to support the Des Moines business proposal for bike sharing implementation.

-Results: For supporting the analysis for Des Moines we have created the following visualizations in order to get to conclusions.
+### Results: For supporting the analysis for Des Moines we have created the following visualizations in order to get to conclusions.

 ![1_CheckoutTimesUser](https://github.com/alosmad/bikesharing/blob/3fe99db33b69775499864c05f296da46bae8d9e1/1_CheckoutTimesUser.png)